entando/entando-docs/vuepress/docs/v6.3.2/tutorials/solution/pda-tutorial.md

 #### Attachments

 The Attachments MFE enables the user to view and add documents attached to a task, case or process.
-After selecting an entry in the Smart Inbox task list, use the App Builder to add the Attachment MFE to that entry's page by navigating to `Pages → Management`; select `Design` from the `PDA Smart Inbox` actions and drag the "PDA - Task Attachments" widget into its placeholder.
+After selecting an entry in the Smart Inbox task list, use the App Builder to add the Attachment MFE to that entry's page by navigating to `Pages → Management`; select `Design` from the `PDA Smart Inbox` Actions and drag the "PDA - Task Attachments" widget into its placeholder.

 ![task-attachments.png](./pda-images/task-attachments.png)